droogmic/microrust/src/README.md

 [Rust]: https://www.rust-lang.org/
 [microbit]: https://microbit.org/

-This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language (rather than the usual C/C++), and the micro:bit as target system.
+This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language (rather than the usual C/C++), and the micro:bit as the target system.

+## Approach

+- Beginner friendly.
+  No previous experience with microcontrollers or embedded systems is required.

+- Hands on.
+  *You* will be doing most of the work here.
+  When possible, pages will end on a problem for you to solve, with the solution on the next page.
+  There are plenty of exercises to put the theory into practice.

+- Standard.
+  We'll make plenty use of standard tooling and processes to ease development so you can apply the skills learnt to any Rust embedded project.
+  Fixing compiler errors, debugging with GDB, and logging will be introduced early on.
+  Using LEDs as a debugging mechanism has no place here.

 ## Scope

-The following topics will be covered:
+The following topics are covered in the core chapters:

 - How to write, build, flash and debug an embedded program.
+- Basic operation of a GPIO, ubiquitous in microcontrollers.

+The rest of the chapters are independent, only requiring the core knowledge:

 - Functionality ("peripherals") commonly found in microcontrollers:
   - Digital input and output, including buttons and LEDs